Photo series come in a variety of interesting styles. But why do photographers love them so much?

 This photo series might come in handy if you’re a travel photographer.

-If you document the changes of your favourite locations as the day progresses, you’ll be more present and be able to spend more time in places that you like.
+Document the changes in your favourite locations as the day progresses.
+You’ll be more present and be able to spend more time in places that you like.

 If you learn how to communicate with strangers, you’ll get better at giving directions to models.
 And at making your subjects feel comfortable in front of the camera.